rifaterdemsahin/workstation/commands/maintain.md

-# PowerShell Script to Display Errors from Application and System Logs
+# PowerShell Script to Display Errors and Startup Events from Application and System Logs

 This script retrieves and displays errors from the Application and System logs for the last 8 hours.
-It outputs the errors in a table format, summarizes the most frequent errors, and highlights the longest duration tasks.
+It outputs the errors in a table format, summarizes the most frequent errors, highlights the longest duration tasks, and includes startup events.

 ## PowerShell Script